-When Evangelicals preach at/to me about the unconditional love of God, I always ask them to explain the unconditional love of God to me from Genesis 6-8.
-Usually, the Evangelical will quickly say that God killed them because of their sin.
-So, God’s love was conditioned on them repenting, so his love wasn’t unconditional.
+When Evangelicals preach at me about the unconditional love of God, I always ask them to explain the unconditional love of God to me from Genesis 6-8.
+Usually, they will quickly say that God killed everyone because of their sin.
+So, God’s love was conditioned on them repenting, so his love wasn’t unconditional, right?
 Besides, God killed innocent children and unborn babies in the flood.
 God loved them so much that he killed them?
 Perhaps God thought they would be better off dead (an argument used by more than a few deranged psychopathic parents)?

 It is clear from Genesis 6-8 that God’s love was NOT unconditional, and no matter where people read in the Bible, they are going to find that God’s love is conditional.
 If the Bible is anything, it is the written record of God’s wrath, vengeance, and hate towards those who do not accept and act on the conditions he gives them.
 The gospel message of the Bible is this, Do THIS and thou shalt live.
 Either we do things God’s way or he makes us pay.